CyanideCN/vanadis/README.md

 # Vanadis

-A Simple tool to manipulate matplotlib colormaps easily.
+A simple tool to manipulate matplotlib colormaps easily.

 ## Basic Usage

+Currently, `vanadis` can concatenate and slice colormaps.
+And it is compatible with matplotlib built-in colormaps.

 ```python
 from vanadis.colormap import Colormap